 Roth Conversion Rules When Working or Retired (Wynn)

-- What about if you’re still working, how can you convert a regular IRA into a Roth IRA without penalties.
-Is it advisable to do that?
-Will that benefit me?
+“What about if you’re still working?
+Can you still convert to a regular IRA into a Roth without penalties?”

 Where to Put Money for Safe Retirement Income?
 (Marc, 92024)

 Joe: Let’s move on.
 We got Marc.
 He writes in.

 “We just sold one of our houses and cashed out with $1.1 million.
 Purchased house 20 years ago for $498,000.
 Where would you put the dollar signs for safe retirement income?
 Wife has $1 million 401(k) and I have a $550,000 IRA and we own another house, paid for, worth about $2 million.
 We’re 69 and haven’t touched the money yet.”

 Al: Yeah, Social Security, I think, or SS.